Unleash/unleash/website/docs/integrations/jira-plugin-installation.md

 ---
 id: jira_plugin_installation
-title: Jira Integration - Installation
+title: Jira Cloud Integration - Installation
 ---

-> The Jira Plugin is part of Unleash Enterprise.
+> The Jira Cloud Plugin is part of Unleash Enterprise.
+> The Jira Cloud Plugin has been moved back in priority, in its current state we don't recommend using it

 With the Unleash JIRA plugin you can create new feature toggles in Unleash from a JIRA issue.
 You'll also be able to link existing toggles to JIRA issues as well as see current status of the linked toggle as both a custom field and as an Issue Panel.